Rhinemann/mage-hack/src/chapters/True Magick.typ

   === Entropy
   #quote[Chance and Mortality]

-  Controlling the energies of probability and decay, an Entropy-schooled mage can manipulate random factors, observe and influence flaws within a system, tap into the energies of the Low Umbra, induce or remove corruption, and otherwise exert his Will through the unpredictable process of chaos.
+  Controlling the energies of probability and decay, an Entropy-schooled mage can manipulate random factors, observe and influence flaws within a system, tap into the energies of the Low Umbra, induce or remove corruption, and otherwise exert their Will through the unpredictable process of chaos.
 ]

 Entropy describes what should or must happen, but not precisely when or how that result will come about (those are the province of Time).
 Fate governs blessings, curses, destiny, fortune, oaths, probability, luck, and intent.

 This is no easy discipline.
-The Entropic mage assumes some of the Resonance of decay within his own Pattern, and bears the weight of mortality within his mind and soul.
+The Entropic mage assumes some of the Resonance of decay within their own Pattern, and bears the weight of mortality within their mind and soul.
 Still, the powers of this Sphere -- though less obviously destructive than those of other Arts -- give that mage subtle but pervasive control over Creation as a whole.

 For obvious reasons, Entropy-schooled magi tend to be fatalistic, disassociated, or uncannily cheerful.
 To them, the saying “all things must pass” is no simple sentiment but an intrinsic fact.